-Character with amputated leg and prosthetic
+Hero with amputated leg and prosthetic

 When former berserker Manu Rahia lost his leg on a mission, he was forced to leave his squad.
 He knows his new role as head of the Enclave’s firing range and armory is important, but hates that he isn’t still out there fighting face to face against the aliens and protecting his brothers’ backs.
 But then one woman catches his eye.
 A no-nonsense woman dedicated to her job as head of security.
 A woman who seems cool on the surface, but who Manu is convinced is hiding more under her business-like exterior.